Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-It’s estimated that around ¾, or 75%, of pregnant women will experience some form of Linea Nigra.
+It’s estimated that around 75%, of pregnant women will experience some degree of Linea Nigra.

 Depending on the individual woman and her skin, Linea Nigra can be quite light and barely visible, while for others it can be much darker than the surrounding skin and stand out much more clearly.

 It may be a slight shade of brown or a darker pigment of brown to almost black.
 Linea Nigra is generally around a centimetre wide and the same width along its entire length.
 It most commonly appears from the umbilicus (belly button) running straight down to the pubic bone.
 But it can also run vertically from the umbilicus up to almost level with the ribcage and occasionally, up between the breasts.

 Linea Nigra tends to form during the second and third trimesters of pregnancy.
 It starts off around the fourth or fifth month of pregnancy as a very fine line which slowly expands and becomes darker.
 As the tummy enlarges the width and intensity of Linea Nigra also expands.